phax/ph-commons/README.md

     * The submodule `ph-xml` no longer depends on `ph-collection`
     * Separated the JAXB adapter classes and `JAXBHelper` to new submodule `ph-jaxb-adapter` - the goal is to have less dependencies
     * Removed the submodule `ph-charset` - who needs UTF-7 nowadays....
-    * Updated to BouncyCastle 1.68 (again with bcprov-ext-jdk15on)
     * Removed deprecated methods
     * Removed `Serializable` from base interfaces
     * Removed the serializable functional specializations (`IFunction`, `ISupplier`, `IConsumer`, `IPredicate`, `IBiConsumer`, `IBiFunction`, `IBiPredicate`, `NamespaceContext`)